souffle-lang/souffle-lang.github.io/pages/docs/handtuning.md

 ```
 eliminating an entire loop, significantly reducing the number of times the loop body is processed.

+## Auto-Scheduling

+Soufflé's [Auto-Scheduler](autotuning) can be used to automatically derive high quality schedules for a Soufflé program.

 ## Sideways Information-Passing Strategy

 A *Sideways Information-Passing Strategy* (SIPS) is a heuristic used to determine the rule schedule (query plan).
+A SIPS heuristic is static and does not take advantage of run-time statistics.
+Therefore, the schedules chosen by any particular SIPS will generally be poor in comparison to those derived by Soufflé's Auto-Scheduler.

-Because the SIPS is applied to any rule without a `.plan` directive, this choice can have a huge impact on the performance of your program.
+The SIPS is applied to any rule without a `.plan` directive.
 The default SIPS is `all-bound`, you can choose an alternate SIPS by passing `-PSIPS:<strategy>` to Soufflé.

 - `strict`: Always choose the left-most atom
 - `all-bound`: Prioritise atoms with all arguments bound